aade-sh/arts-culture-firefox-extension/README.md

-# Art Gallery New Tab - Firefox Extension
+# Arts and Culture New Tab - Firefox Extension

 TypeScript-based Firefox extension that transforms your new tab into a curated art gallery featuring works from Google Arts & Culture and Metropolitan Museum.\
 \